 Cornucopia, a fishing village since the 1920s, is the northernmost town in Wisconsin.
 Today, it's a friendly, laid-back spot with a marina that caters to sailors and a few gift shops that snag tourists who happen by.

 As I headed home, park rangers at the Bayfield headquarters were bracing for an onslaught of visitors.
-It was the first weekend people would be able to get to the caves, and the first winter, after three warm years, that the ice had frozen for more than a few days.
+It was the first weekend people would be able to get to the caves, and the first winter in years that the ice had frozen for more than a few days.

 "The lake is a huge heat sink, and it takes a long time for that heat to dissipate," said Neil Howk, the ranger whose voice I had heard so often on the hot line.
 "It takes a long time for the ice to get going."

-Rangers regularly check the ice with augers, he said, but still get nervous, especially with up to 1,000 people going out on a weekend.
+Rangers regularly check the ice with augers, he said, but still get nervous, especially with thousands of people going out on a weekend.

 "We don't say it's safe to go out on the ice any time, because that's stupid," Howk said.
 "Ice is not safe.
 Basically, our message is, conditions do allow access."